 Benefits are payments from the government to people who need financial help.
-When you are affected by cancer, you might be able to receive benefits to:
+When you are affected by cancer, you may be able to get benefits to:

 - help with extra costs

-- support you if you have to stop working.
+- support you if you need to stop working.

 The benefits system can be hard to understand.
 We have information to help you get the support you need.

-There are two main organisations that manage most benefits.
+There are 2 main organisations that manage most benefits:

 - The Department for Work and Pensions (DWP) manages benefits for people who live in England, Scotland and Wales.
-It does this through different services, including local Jobcentre Plus offices.
+This is through different services, including local Jobcentre Plus offices.

 - The Department for Communities (DfC) manages benefits for people who live in Northern Ireland.
-It does this through different services, including local Jobs and Benefits or Social Security offices and the Northern Ireland Pension Centre.
+This includes different services, such as Jobs and Benefits offices, Social Security offices and the Northern Ireland Pension Centre.

 Each benefit has rules about who can claim.
-Some benefits are paid to you for particular reasons.
-For example, you may be able to claim Personal Independence Payment if you have a health problem that makes it difficult to move around or look after yourself.
+Some benefits are paid to you for certain reasons.
+For example, you may be paid a benefit if you have a health problem that makes it difficult to look after yourself.

-The amount of money you have affects whether you can be paid some benefits.
-These are called income-related benefits.
+The amount of money you have affects whether you can get some benefits.
+These are called income-related or means-tested benefits.

-Other benefits can only be paid to you if you have paid enough National Insurance contributions.
+You can only get other benefits if you have paid enough National Insurance contributions.
 These are called contribution-based benefits or contributory benefits.

 National Insurance is money collected by the government.
-You normally pay National Insurance from your salary.
+You normally pay National Insurance from your earnings.

-It is used to provide public services, such as the NHS, and benefits.
-Paying National Insurance means that you will be able to claim some benefits such as the State Pension.
+It is used for benefits and public services, such as the NHS.
+Paying National Insurance means you will be able to claim some benefits such as the State Pension.

-If you are not paying National Insurance, for example because you are not working, you may be able to get National Insurance credits.
-These credits can mean you are still eligible for contribution-based benefits.
+If you are not working, you do not pay National Insurance.
+But you may be able to get National Insurance credits.
+These credits may mean you can still get contribution-based benefits.

-There are some exceptions, which mean the benefit cap might not apply to you.
-For example, if you or your partner:
+You are not affected by the benefit cap if you or your partner:

 - get Working Tax Credit